Cosmogenesis (album)

-Cosmogenesis is the second studio album by German death metal band Obscura.
+Cosmogenesis is the second studio album by German technical death metal band Obscura.
 It was released on 17 February 2009 by Relapse Records.
 The album debuted at No. 71 on the Top Heatseekers chart.

 A music video was released for the song "Anticosmic Overload".
 The songs "Desolate Spheres" and "Centric Flow" are based on the poem "The Dance of Shiva".

 Cosmogenesis was awarded "Best Death Metal Album of the year 2009" by Loudwire.